 The site is blazing fast and only sends 17 requests.

 The last plugin I tested was Hummingbird by WPMU DEV.
-This is a premium plugin that I use on some of my own websites.
-There is no free version of the plugin available, which means it’s starting with one strike against it.
-However, it provided the most significant reduction in render-blocking resources, so it bears mentioning.
+This is a plugin that I use on some of my own websites.
+This used to be a premium plugin but it’s now available for free!
+It provided the most significant reduction in render-blocking resources, so it bears mentioning.

 I combined and minified all files and moved them all to the footer with two exceptions: the theme’s primary style.css file and jquery.js.
 I found that both of those files must appear in their original location to avoid breaking the site or producing a FOUC.
 With those settings, here’s how the site performed in PageSpeed Insights.